rantahar/introduction-to-mpi/_episodes/12-profiling.md

 the code or to restrict measurements to the most interesting parts of the code.
 The filter needs to be saved as a file.
-The following will filter out everything except poisson_step, effectively restricting the measurements to this function.
+The following will filter out everything except `poisson_step`, effectively restricting the measurements to this function.
 ~~~
 SCOREP_REGION_NAMES_BEGIN